sparors/ussd-docs/source/docs/machine.md

 ---
 # Machine {#machine}

-After creating the various states and linking them, we know we are done.
-Now the state class become an interconnected web of nodes.
-It does not have any idea on it own how to run.
+After creating the various states and linking them, we are set to launch our ussd application.
+State classes are now an interconnected web of nodes but does not have any idea on how to run.

-Does it mean we connected them for nothing?
-Do we need another package?
-Are we to manually work it how?
+What do i do next?

-The answer is no. Meet Machine, the runner or our application.
+Meet Machine, the robust application runner.

-## How does it work ?
+## How does it work?

-When a Ussd Machine is created, it takes some argument which are crusial to run the application.
-It then does the magic for you while you sit back and relax.
+Machine takes arguments which are crusial to run the application when created.
+It does all the magic for you while you sit back and relax.

-Machine will take the users request and interpret it.
-It will then call the necessary state class to hand the request and terminate it afterwards.
-It responsible for navigating the states with the user.
+Machine will take the users request and interpret it and call the necessary state class to hand over the request and terminate it afterwards.
+Machine is responsible for navigating the states with the user.

-## Seem complex ?
+## Seem complex?

-Don't worry, it easier than it sound.
-Let create a machine to prove it.
+Don't worry, it is easier than it sound.
+Let's create a machine to prove it.